Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: Performance Evaluation

+Fig.~\ref{fig:ablation} presents an ablation study that examines the impact of the model-update prior and the update-rate regularizer on full-model fine-tuning.
+The scheme denoted FM-SSP corresponds to full-model fine-tuning with a spike-and-slab prior on the model updates, whereas FM-UP employs a uniform prior.
+The variant FM w/o reg. removes the model-update regularizer from the RD loss, thereby allowing unrestricted model updates.
+For clarity, SSP and UP refer to the spike-and-slab and uniform priors, respectively.
+To analyze the rate behavior in detail, the total feedback rate is decomposed into its components.
+The terms T-SSP and T-UP denote the total rate, including both the latent bit-rate and the amortized model-update rate, when using the spike-and-slab and uniform priors, respectively.
+In contrast, M-SSP and M-UP represent only the model-update rate associated with each prior.

+The results in Fig.~\ref{fig:ablation} lead to several conclusions regarding full-model fine-tuning.
+First, incorporating the model-update regularizer in the RD loss is essential for controlling the bit-rate cost of model updates.
+When the regularizer is removed (FM w/o reg.), the model-update rate increases rapidly, resulting in a substantially higher total rate without corresponding RD gains.
+This shows that unconstrained full-model fine-tuning can lead to an excessive increase in the model-update bit rate.

+Second, the choice of prior has a pronounced impact on the sparsity and rate of model updates.
+The spike-and-slab prior consistently yields fewer nonzero updates and a lower model-update rate compared to the uniform prior, while achieving strong RD performance.
+This confirms that explicitly promoting sparsity in model updates is critical to reducing the feedback overhead associated with model fine-tuning.

-In Table~\ref{tab:RD_quantization_row}, the RD performance of full-model fine-tuning is reported for different quantization resolutions evaluated on the QuaDRiGa dataset for CSI dimension of \( 64 \times 64 \).
-In each RD pair, the first value represents the normalized bit-rate, and the second denotes the NMSE (in dB).
-Comparing the RD pairs across various quantization bit levels shows that 64-bit quantization achieves the best RD trade-off.
-Using lower-resolution quantization ($\leq$ 8 bits) leads to significant performance degradation, while higher-resolution quantization ($\geq$ 128 bits) does not yield any noticeable RD improvement.
+Table~\ref{tab:RD_quantization_row} reports the RD performance of the full-model scheme under different quantization resolutions for model updates, evaluated on the QuaDRiGa and CDL datasets.
+The results indicate that low-resolution quantization (below 3 bits) leads to substantial RD degradation.
+In contrast, increasing the quantization resolution beyond 4 bits does not yield any noticeable RD improvement, suggesting diminishing returns from high-resolution quantization.
+In general, moderate-resolution quantization is sufficient to achieve good compression performance.